 Four Social Workers from Local Authorities within the partnership are bringing together theory and practice through undertaking postgraduate research degrees funded by the partnership.
 Research degrees are advanced level postgraduate degrees that allow students to work alongside renowned experts in their academic field, training them in research techniques and methodologies and supporting them to undertake an extended research project.

 The Social Workers are each conducting independent and original research on topics aligned to local practice needs, providing them with the opportunity to influence social work practice and impact on outcomes for people who need services.
-Read on to hear more about two of these projects.
+Read on to hear more about some of these projects.

 Improving the experience for service users

 Anne Howgate, Approved Mental Health Practitioner (AMHP) and Team Manager at Kirklees Council

 “I had been working in social care settings from the age of 15 and went into Health and Social Care when I left school.
 A teacher at college encouraged me to I apply for a social work course as they felt I had the makings of a good social worker with the values I held at a young age.
 I went on to complete my Practice Educator course and in 2010 ventured into the AMHP training which led me to the position I hold currently.

 Although I have enough masters points I do not formally hold the qualification.
 I was keen to consolidate my learning and hold evidence based practice in high regard as all too often decisions are made that are not fully researched.
 I believe that completing an MRes will provide with the learning to bring research principles into practice.